crederauk/kvasir/README.md

 EOF
 ```

-Rather than focus on source code file formats (like Java, Python and Go) for which
+Rather than focus on source code formats (like Java, Python and Go) for which
 documentation tools already exist, `kvasir` is intended to parse and document
 configuration and human-readable file formats such as YAML, XML, OpenAPI and JSON.
 With the ability to parse these formats into a single structure, it's possible to